nigelrogasch/nibs-bids/nibs-bids-v6/README.md

 | `AnatomicalLandmarkRmsDeviationDescription`     | string  | Description of how RMS deviation is calculated and for which markers.
 ```

-**  A complete example is included in Appendix A.

 ### TUS-specific transducer coordinate metadata fields (*_coordsystem.json)